Peppe21/ublox/README.md

+# Archive Notice
+I have tried to extend the driver to support the F9R, but during testing I noticed that with the latency introduced by this driver, we can't rely on the high frequency navigation updates from the F9R.
+Please check my low latency ublox ros driver implementation here: https://github.com/ClemensElflein/xbot_driver_gps

 # ublox
 The `ublox` package provides support for [u-blox](http://www.u-blox.com) GPS receivers.
 Only the _serial_ configuration of the driver is documented here, but TCP/UDP communication is also supported by the driver (untested).